Skip to main content

 Frequently asked questions

-- No. There is no per-bot runtime license and no center-of-excellence overhead.
+No. There is no per-bot runtime license and no center-of-excellence overhead.
 Lapu AI is priced per user — Free, $20, $60, and $100 monthly tiers, plus Teams and Enterprise on custom pricing.
 Attended automation runs on the operator's own machine, so a small team can start without standing up an RPA platform.
-Across the RPA industry, maintenance commonly runs 30 to 50 percent of build cost per year and a similar share of projects stall; the adaptive approach is designed to reduce that maintenance drag, not to match RPA's unattended throughput.
+Across the RPA industry the recurring cost is rarely the licence — it is keeping recorded selectors working as vendors ship updates, and that cost scales with the number of flows you own rather than how often they run; the adaptive approach is designed to reduce that maintenance drag, not to match RPA's unattended throughput.

 Automate the Windows apps RPA can't

 Lapu AI is free to start, with no credit card.
-Point it at a legacy .NET, WinForms, WPF, or Win32 app that has no API and watch it drive the UI the way your team does — one approved step at a time.
+Point it at a legacy .NET, WinForms, WPF, or Win32 app that has no API and watch it drive the app through its own automation layer — one approved step at a time.

 Automate the work between you and outcomes